MhmedRjb/cashFlowManagementsystem/README.md

 6. **Translation and Localization:** Adding support for multilingual functionality.

-7. 7. **Clean Code:** Emphasizing clean, maintainable, and well-documented code practices throughout the project.
+7. **Clean Code:** Emphasizing clean, maintainable throughout the project.

 ## Technologies Used